Massive Dirac states bound to vortices by a boson-fermion interaction: Stationary axisymmetric solutions

 or more simply,

 Solving (\ref{eqn:Omega2LessThan}) for the roots of $\kappa_m$, one gets

 where one can define

-The focus is on the positive (repulsive) root for fermion states so they can be bound within the vortex, and it can be seen that there are no bound states when $\kappa_m=0$.
+The focus is on the positive (repulsive) root for fermion states so they can be bound within the vortex, and it can be seen that there are no bound states when $\kappa_m=0$. { Equation (\ref{eqn:MassBand}) describes the energy band of allowable bound states and is bounded from below by the effective mass ($\kappa_d^{-1}\propto m_\F$) and bounded from above by the effective mass increased by a term proportional to the boson-fermion interaction strength ($\kappa_m$).
+The size of the energy band goes to zero in the limit that the interaction strength goes to zero ($\kappa_m\rightarrow 0$), implying a lack of bound states when there is no boson-fermion interaction. }

 Another aspect of these solutions that can be understood in closed form is the impact of the fermion field on the spontaneously broken scalar vacuum.
 The shape of the scalar field vortex and the location of its vacuum expectation value is determined by the potential